absmach/magistrala-docs/docs/user-guide/rules-engine.md

 #### Email

-This allows you to send the result of the messaging processing to the recipient emails.
+Send the result of message processing to specified email recipients..
-Select the E-Mail output node and enter the following information:
+Select the Email output node and enter the following information:

 ![email variables](../img/rules/email-variables.png)

-- Enter recipient email addresses.
+- Specify one or more recipient email addresses.
 - Specify subject and body message.

 ```